Milwaukee Jewish Federation >> Madison >> Madison

 Contact: Aleeza Hoffert, Director of Community Engagement at Temple Beth El

-The Chabad UW is an affiliate of Lubavitch of Wisconsin.
+The Rohr Family Chabad House is an affiliate of Lubavitch of Wisconsin.

 Directors: Rabbi Mendel & Henya Matusof